mayur-driod/E-Commerce-Application/README.md

 ## Milestone 15
 In this milestone I created a new navbar that renders on all the pages.
 I added Navlinks for Home, productform, login and signup.
 I first made a new jsx file called navbar and then created the whole navbar.
 I also styled it using Tailwind css.
 I also had other issues that I fixed in home.jsx and styled productform jsx as it had no styling before.

+## Milestone 16
+Created singleproduct.jsx.
+The pages is made to show details about the product.
+I also routed it and made other minor changes.